-Graph B: "Being an Ambassador has improved my drive to make a difference."
+Graph B: "Being an Ambassador has improved my understanding of how to generate impact"

 Graph B demonstrates that One Young World effectively improves young leaders' understanding of how to create impact.
 The majority strongly agree that being an Ambassador has improved their understanding of how to create impact, with an average ranking of 82/100.
 Agreement is greater amongst those who have attended post-Summit programmes, with the average ranking rising to 84/100.